 |IN-SCHOOL||You can also book this as an In-School Course|

-- How to develop critical thinking skills, making judgements and reaching conclusions
+- Helping students to develop critical thinking skills, making judgements and reaching conclusions

-- Synoptic assessment to enable students to show their ability in combining their skills, knowledge and understanding with breadth and depth of the subject.
+- Utilising synoptic assessment to enable students to show their ability in combining their skills, knowledge and understanding with breadth and depth of the subject

-- How to get your top end students to meet the requirements of the top level fully
+- How to get your top end students to meet the demands of Grades 7-9

 11.15 – 11.30am